 LMU Munich recruits excellent junior academics from all over the world through the LMU Research Fellowships.
 LMU Munich first advertised these attractively endowed Research Fellowships in 2009.
-The Fellowships are intended for candidates from all fields of research who have completed their doctoral degrees with outstanding results within the previous three years.
-Fellows must be able to design a research project and successfully carry it through to completion.
-They have two full years to conduct their research at LMU Munich and expand their academic profile.
+The fellowships are intended for candidates from all fields of research who have completed their doctoral studies with outstanding results.
+Fellows are given the opportunity to carry out their own independent research project at LMU and to expand their academic profile.

-The Fellows are well-integrated into the University during their stay.
-They are provided with workplaces within one of the Faculties and may also become involved in teaching if they so desire.
-They are supervised by professors who support their research project intellectually, and provide the researchers with the necessary infrastructure.
+Incoming and Outgoing LMU Research Fellows receive an attractive salary and a generous research budget.
+The fellows are well-integrated into the University.
+They are provided with workplaces within one of the Faculties and may also become involved in teaching.
+They are supported by professors who act as their academic mentors and provide the researchers with the necessary infrastructure to carry out their projects.
 As members of the Young Center, Fellows are also associated with the Center for Advanced Studies and may make use of its various services.

 Sign up to our mailing list below if you would like us to keep you updated about the forthcoming call.

 |This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 754388.|